awaescher/kiwi/README.md

 ## Finding your local API gateway

-To use this app, you need to know the ip address of your local API gateway sending your data to kiwigrid.
+To use this app, you need to know the ip address of your local API gateway which is sending your data to kiwigrid.

 Scan your local network to find this device.
 If you find possible candidates, try them with this URL template: